Sewing is quickly becoming one of the country’s most well adopted hobbies, and not just amongst grandmothers like

 The Brother XL2600I is an excellent manual sewing machine choice for beginners.
 It is easy to use, inexpensive, reliable and has all the features a beginner would need.

-The XL2600 is a free arm machine that includes 59 built-in stitches, an automatic needle threader and auto-buttonholer.
+The XL2600 is a free arm appliance that includes 59 built-in stitches, an automatic needle threader and auto-buttonholer.
 It’s very lightweight, and easy to transport, but definitely not as small as some of the handheld models.
 There are a ton of features that make this one an excellent choice.
 The free arm swings down to give you a flat sewing surface to work on where you can cuff pant legs with ease.
 The many stitching options allow you to tackle many different projects from quilting, decorative stitches, blind hems and garment construction.
-I love this machine and you can often find it below $100 if you watch for sales.
+I love this appliance and you can often find it below $100 if you watch for sales.
 I wouldn’t hesitate purchasing this one for anyone just starting out in their sewing journey.

 The XL2610 looks similar to the XL2600, but there are some subtle differences.
 The main difference is the XL-2610 has a manual 4 step buttonhole while the XL-2600i has an automatic 1 step buttonhole.
 Buttonhole length is also restricted on the XL2600i are limited to only 1 1/8 of an inch in length.